Home » Easy » Repurposed Pallet Coffee Cup Rack

 Here’s the video.
 I hope it helps you think about how you stencil.
 This method really makes stenciling easy.

-Check out how I did the Periscope video with my phone clamped with a tripod and a large bar clamp.
+Please take a look at how I created the video using my phone, clamped to a tripod and a large bar clamp.
 What I learned—I should have had it clamped to something other than my wobbly work table.

 Adding Hooks to Coffee Cup Rack